-We all know insurance fraud costs the P&C industry billions of pounds a year.
+We all know insurance fraud costs the P&C industry billions of dollars a year.
 Implementing effective AI-based fraud mitigation is just one of the ways insurers can positively impact their combined ratio through both process efficiency and better loss payment management.
 Shift recently published the 2023 Claims Fraud Benchmark Report showcasing just how impactful AI-powered fraud detection can be to an insurer's bottom line.
-Shift's analysis of millions of claims indicates that property insurers are able to successfully stop an incremental £50,000 for every 1,000 claims analysed using AI-powered claims fraud detection.
-Motor insurers could achieve an incremental £35,000 for every 1,000 claims analysed using AI.
-This means an motor insurer that processes three million annual claims could generate nearly £100 million in claims fraud savings.
-Ultimately, effective fraud mitigation strategies can represent an improvement in combined ratio of 1 point.3
+Shift's analysis of millions of claims indicates that property insurers are able to successfully stop an incremental \$60,000 for every 1,000 claims analyzed using AI-powered claims fraud detection.
+Auto insurers could achieve an incremental \$43,000 for every 1,000 claims analyzed using AI.
+This means an auto insurer that processes three million annual claims could generate over \$120 million in claims fraud savings.
+Ultimately, effective fraud mitigation strategies can represent an improvement in combined ratio of 1 point.

-Shift has found the loss ratios of organised networks is over 500% on average"
+Shift has found the loss ratios of organized networks is over 500% on average "